JHaugaard/refine-workflow-2/project-spinup/README.md

 **WILL:**

-- Implement LOCKED decisions from upstream handoffs
+- Implement decisions from upstream handoffs
 - Use environment registry for infrastructure context
 - Ask user before proceeding differently from upstream decisions